 Wu Ji Qigong

 An excellent holistic practice of single repetitive movements, this Tai Chi Qi Gong forms the foundation for this course of study.
 It is a very comfortable and easy way to begin to increase your body-mind awareness.
 Learn the 15 Wu Ji Qigong routine movements that will be demonstrated and practiced during the course.
 These slow, repetitive movements are easy to remember, encouraging the swift development of unity and fluidity in your body.
 Examine the processes that create imbalance in your body alignment and Qi - plus methods to correct and release these imbalances.
 Learning these principles of movement and alignment can lead to a greater understanding of the relationship between your thoughts and your awareness, and to ways for you to experience inner peace as well as improved health.

 We will gradually learn the 14 movements and 2 standing meditations of this Foundation form.
 The alignment and connection to heaven and earth is sublime.
 Students may start at any time, as we will focus on one movement each day, as well as performing the form.
 Beautiful on its own, it is also an excellent preparation for any style of tai chi.

 Together, we will probe the visible and invisible aspects of stillness and movement, and play with the qualities of spontaneity and the space between stimulus and response--ways to experience opening to the peace of the universe.
-Fran Maher and Brian Coffey are both authorized teachers for Silver Tiger Tai Chi Studio.
+Fran Maher, Brian Coffey and Patty Pagano are authorized teachers for Silver Tiger Tai Chi Studio.